Can you guess what they are?

 Talk about financial identity theft and the first thing that comes to mind is credit card theft.
 Lose your credit card and you may find that an unknown someone is running up some hefty bills that you may end up paying off.
-IRS identity theft is another identity theft risk that you should ward yourself against very carefully because this could have you losing out tax refunds, being called upon to pay huge tax outstandings and penalties that you do not owe and even attract legal action from the IRS for non-payment of taxes.
-One common starting point for IRS identity theft is the theft of your social security number, which is then used to file tax returns in your name.
+IRS identity theft is another identity theft risk that you should ward yourself against very carefully.
+This could have you losing out tax refunds, being called upon to pay huge tax outstandings and penalties that you do not owe; and even attract legal action from the IRS for non-payment of taxes.
+One common starting point for IRS identity theft is the theft of your social security number.
+Which is then used to file tax returns in your name.

 Driver’s license identity theft

-Remember that the thief or whoever ‘buys’ your driver’s license can also hand it out wherever they need to show ID and that means, if they are caught carrying out any illegal activities, the authorities may end up looking for you instead.
+Remember that the thief or whoever ‘buys’ your driver’s license can also hand it out wherever they need to show ID.
+That means, if they are caught carrying out any illegal activities, the authorities may end up looking for you instead.

 Medical identity theft

 The financial consequences can range from you losing your insurance to having your insurance costs escalated dramatically.
 The non-financial repercussions include the entry of incorrect information, that pertains to the identity thief, in your medical records.
-This can cause a lot of confusion for physicians who treat you for medical conditions and it can even result in some drastic misdiagnosis and wrong treatment because your medical record actually shows data that is not relevant to you at all.
+This can cause a lot of confusion for physicians who treat you for medical conditions.
+It can even result in some drastic misdiagnosis and wrong treatment because your medical record actually shows data that is not relevant to you at all.

-Knowing the different ways in which you may be at risk of literally and figuratively ‘losing your identity’ allows you to protect yourself better.
-You should also read up on how to report identity theft so that you can act quickly and start damage control measures as soon you are aware of the loss.
+Knowing the ways in which you may be at risk of ‘losing your identity’ allows you to protect yourself better.
+You should also read up on how to report identity theft so that you can act quickly.
+Start damage control measures as soon you are aware of the loss.

 Article last modified on January 10, 2018.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: 3 Types of Identity Theft You Should Safeguard Against Today - AMP.